 - inspect and obtain a copy of your health information as provided for in 45 C.F.R. §164.524;

 - obtain, upon request, a copy of your health information in an electronic format, if we maintain your health information electronically (in our computers).
 You may also request that we transmit a copy of your health information to another company or person you have designated.
-However, this right is subject to a few exceptions.
-For example, this right does not apply to psychotherapy notes or information gathered for judicial proceedings.
 In addition, we may charge you a fee that will cover the labor costs of transmitting the copy or copies of your health information;

 - amend your health information as provided in 45 C.F.R. §164.526;